Code-Institute-Submissions/milestone-project-114/README.md

 ### Content

-- All content has been written by myself, with the exception of the artist and lesson descriptions which have been written by each artist, respectively.
+- All content has been written by myself, except for the artist and lesson descriptions which have been written by each artist, respectively.

 ### Media:

-* The Deathfret brand logo was designed by myself, for personal use.
+* The Deathfret brand logo was designed by a personal friend, for use here.
 * Index carousel images have been sourced as copyright-free images from [Adobe Stock](https://stock.adobe.com/uk/).
 * Merch items created by myself using [Custom Ink](https://www.customink.com/).
 * All credit for lesson videos goes to the sourced artists: